 ReCal for Ordinal, Interval, and Ratio Data (OIR)

-• Calculates three reliability coefficients:
+• Calculates three four reliability coefficients:

 • Krippendorff’s alpha for ordinal data